Grave field: Alemannic grave fields

 Grave fields are often arranged on elevated ground outside settlements.
 The arrangement of graves is often east to west — the head of the body placed on the western end, looking east.

-Until the beginning of the 6th century, these row graves are accompanied by more prestigious single graves including precious grave goods.
+Until the beginning of the 6th century, these row graves were often accompanied by more prestigious single graves including precious grave goods.
 Quast (1997) assumes that the 5th-century change in burial practice was due to a renewed influx of Elbe Germanic settlers (Danube Swabians displaced by Gothic migration).

-Male graves often include weapons — in the mid-5th century typically a Francisca axe, besides spathas and seaxes.
-Female graves often include jewellery, such as bracelets, ear-rings and fibulae.
+Male graves from this period often include weapons — in the mid-5th century typically a Francisca axe, besides spathas and seaxes.
+In contrast, female graves often include jewellery, such as bracelets, earrings and fibulae.

-Large Alemannic row grave fields have been excavated at Lauchheim, Gammertingen, Weingarten, Ravensburg, all in Swabia, the one in Ravensburg including over 1,000 graves dating to between 450 and 710.
+Large Alemannic row grave fields have been excavated at Lauchheim, Gammertingen, Weingarten, and Ravensburg, all in Swabia; the one in Ravensburg includes over 1,000 graves dating to between 50 and 710.
 The field in Sasbach includes over 2,000 graves.
 Mengen has over 1,000 graves.

 Alemannic graves appear south of the Rhine, in the Swiss Plateau, from the 6th century.
-Alemannic colonization of the Swiss plateau apparently took place from the Basel area, since the number of graves there declines simultaneously.
-Significant influx of Alemannic settlers to the Swiss plateau begins only in the 7th century.
-Grave fields from this period include one at Elgg-Ettenbühl near Winterthur; with 340 graves it is the largest field south of the High Rhine.
+The Alemannic colonization of the Swiss plateau apparently took place in the Basel area, since the number of graves there declined simultaneously.
+The significant influx of Alemannic settlers to the Swiss plateau began only in the 7th century.
+Grave fields from this period include one at Elgg-Ettenbühl near Winterthur; with 340 graves, stands as the largest field south of the High Rhine.

-Christianization of the Alemanni during the 7th century brings about the end of the grave field traditions.
+Christianization of the Alemanni during the 7th century brought about the end of grave field traditions.
 The dead from this period were buried in graveyards near churches.
 Prestigious graves of local nobility appear to have resisted the Christianization of burial customs into the 8th century, possibly until the 786 decree of Charlemagne outlawing pagan burial.